π¬π Ghana

 If you decide to travel to Ghana:

-- See our LGBTQI+ Travel Information page and section 6 of our Human Rights Report for further details.
+- See our Lesbian, Gay, and Bisexual Travelers Information page and our Human Rights Report for further details.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive alerts and make it easier to locate you in an emergency.